briankendall/forceFullDesktopBar/README.md

 1. First, since this utility injects code into the Dock, you must first disable System Integrity Protection.
 However, it's not necessary to disable it completely — just the parts that prevent you from injecting code into Apple processes.
 It's not possible to do this when OS X is running normally; you'll have to reboot your computer into the Recovery Mode and disable it from there.
 Here's how to do it:

-  1. Boot into Recovery Mode: restart your Mac and hold Command+Option+R
+  1. Boot into Recovery Mode: restart your Mac and hold Command+R
   2. Once the main Recovery Mode window appears (i.e. OS X Utilities), open the Utilities menu and pick Terminal
   3. Type the following into the terminal window and press return:
     * `csrutil enable --without debug`